creptic/qbt-onadd/README.md

 Customize the settings to your liking in the config you changed path in earlier.
 ***
 ## Auto changing when torrent is added
 &nbsp; &nbsp;&nbsp; &nbsp; Open your qBittorrent server (webui), go to options then downloads.
 At the bottom is a open called "Run external program".
 In  'Run external program on torrent added' add the the path with "%I" "%L". argument. "%I" is the torrents hash (v1). "%L" is the Category used (if any) when torrent was added.
 If you do not wish to use category checks simply use just "%I".
 Check the box, when you have are ready.
-Click the save.
+Click the save button.

 1) Example: ```` /home/user/qbt-onadd.sh "%I" "%L" ````
 2) Example:```` /home/user/qbt-onadd.sh -f "%I" "%L" ````  (log to file specified in settings.conf) See commandline options below. <br />